Updated 05-X-2009

 Low cost and simple control gear Light output drops in cold areas

-Long lifetime, highly durable product Light output drops in hotter luminaires.
+Long lifetime, highly durable product Light output drops in hotter luminaires

 Even and glare-free light distribution Flickering light on 50Hz magnetic ballasts